vaishakp/vaishakp.github.io/README.md

 We will use [environment modules](https://modules.readthedocs.io/en/latest/INSTALL.html) to manage the loading and unloading of libraries.

-The following is a list of libraries that have been successfully compiled and used with SpEC with the best (yet) performance.
+The following is a list of libraries that have been successfully compiled and used with SpEC and have had the best (yet) performance.
 This is informed by profiling.

 1. [Environment modules](https://modules.readthedocs.io/en/latest/INSTALL.html).
 Setup manually.
 2. [perl](https://www.perl.org/get.html) 5.16.3, 5.31.1.
 Have noted compatibility issues on newer versions of Perl with SpEC.